khanhlvg/tflite_raspberry_pi/audio_classification/README.md

 1. First, be sure you have completed the [USB Accelerator setup instructions]( https://coral.withgoogle.com/docs/accelerator/get-started/).

-2. Run the image classification script using the Edge TPU TFLite model and enable the Edge TPU option.
+2. Run the audio classification script using the Edge TPU TFLite model and enable the Edge TPU option.

 ```